 In this arrangement, all the participating channels are continuously building off and complementing one another.
 As a marketer, it is your responsibility to leverage this interconnectedness to manufacture intelligent cross-channel moments.

 You can lead them to either your application or your website through your push app notification- that call rests with you.
 In a nutshell, you must synchronize your channels to furnish a cohesive customer journey.
+This way, you create a connected commerce experience for your customers and let them move seamlessly from one channel to another utilizing both sms and chat to keep them engaged.

 Test, Measure, and Optimize